spurintel/monocle-sdk-android/README.md

 ### Manual dependency inclusion

+#### Getting the AAR from GitHub

+To get the Monocle .aar file from GitHub, follow these steps:
+1. Go to the [Releases page](https://github.com/spurintel/monocle-sdk-android/releases) of the repository.
+2. Download the latest `monocle.aar` file from the assets section of the latest release.

+#### Including the AAR in Your Project
 To include the Monocle .aar file as a dependency in your Android project, you can follow these steps:
 1. Create a libs Directory:
    If you don't have one already, create a directory named libs at the root level of your project.